eanutt1272v2/sci-sketchbook/README.md

     ```bash
     npm start
     ```
-3.  **Access the Library**:
-    Open [http://localhost:8080](http://localhost:8080) in your browser.
+3. Open [http://localhost:8080](http://localhost:8080) in your browser.
 The server provides a custom directory listing with file icons and direct access to all sketch folders.

 ### p5.js Sketches (Manual)